Coronavirus (COVID-19): Impact on bin collections

 - Choosing products with less packaging

 Help protect our bin crews

 During the coronavirus outbreak we ask you to help protect our bin crews by following Public Health England's stay at home guidance for households with possible coronavirus infection:

-- Personal waste (such as used tissues) and disposable cleaning wipes can be stored securely within disposable rubbish bags.
+- Personal waste (such as used tissues) and disposable cleaning wipes should be stored securely within disposable rubbish bags.

 - These bags should be placed into another bag, tied securely and kept separate from other waste.

-- Put these bags aside for at least 72 hours before putting them in your usual external household waste bin.
+- Put these bags aside for at least 72 hours before putting them in your grey bin for household rubbish.